Saltwater ich—the war in your aquarium and how to stop it

 As I mentioned above, saltwater ich is really only vulnerable to treatment during the free-swimming phase, when the parasite clones emerge from the cyst to find their next host.
 So on the surface, it seems like you should only need to treat the aquarium for a day or two to kill all of these little ninjas.
 The problem with that logic is that it assumes each and every little parasite was on the same schedule/timeline–when in reality, each parasite could possibly be working under its own biological clock.
 Because of this, most recommendations for treating saltwater ich try to account for enough time for straggler parasites to release to the bottom of the tank, encyst and release the free-swimming clones.
 Sometimes cysts can also lay dormant at the bottom of the tank, so the best advice I can give is to make sure you maintain your treatment of choice at therapeutic levels for long enough to kill even the stragglers–because one lonely parasite can become 8 million in a matter of months.

 I hope you enjoyed this article, and perhaps have an appreciation for why proper quarantine and treatment are so important in the saltwater aquarium hobby.
 One thing I didn’t really get into was how difficult it is to get ich OUT OF your aquarium once it gets in.
 But for some reason, we aquarists (myself included) seem to be hard-wired to be impatient, impulsive creatures.
 I’ve battled with saltwater ich a few times–and it took a devastating, overwhelming infestation for me to really understand the importance of quarantine and set up my own system.
-My hope is that I’ve laid this out in a way that causes you to take action–but if you don’t, I totally understand.
+My hope is that I’ve laid this out in a way that causes you to take action and help prevent injury to the amazing fish in your tank–but if you don’t, I totally understand.
 I was the same way.
 Just tuck this article away and read it when you, or someone you know needs it.

 I attempted to keep things informative but also light-hearted.
 If you really want to educate yourself, I can’t recommend Steven Pro’s article on Marine Ich/Cryptocaryon iritans enough.